 You may use half-hard or dead soft solid jewelry wire for the Spooky Halloween Tassel Earrings.
-Because there’s no heat involved, this design works just as well using brass or bronze wire as it does with copper or sterling silver.
+This design works just as well using brass or bronze wire as it does with copper or sterling silver.
 As usual, you’ll need dead soft wire in the same (or a compatible) alloy for wrapping.
 If you choose sterling silver for your core wires, I recommend using dead soft fine silver for wrapping.

 If you choose to use a filled wire, be aware that parts of these earrings are finished and hardened by hammering the wire.
 Even light hammering can expose the base metal core in filled wires, which can negatively affect your final finish.
 As always, I don’t recommend plated or anodized craft wire for these earrings because coated wires can not be hammered without damaging the finish.

 Jewelry wire is a constant source of confusion for beginners.
 I remember those days well, and there are far more wires on the market today than there were when I first began making wire jewelry.
 If you’d like to have a clearer understanding of how to choose the right jewelry wire for wire weaving, be sure to read this post.
 In it, I share everything you need to know about jewelry wire as you set out on your wire weaving journey.